logo for my-island-penang.com

 Sambal belachan can be used to turn into many other variations.
 One of the oldest concoction is the Air Assam.
 Air Assam which uses thick tamarind water to make a creamy, spicy sweet sourish sambal.

 In homes or Malay food stalls, one gets to eat Air Assam with Deep Fried Fish especially Ikan Bawah Hitam or Pomfert.
-My favorite is sting ray.
-Washed and cleaned stingray, cut to square bites sizes pieces.
-Steamed first then marinate in Air Assam.

 Just let me tell you this.

-So once you have tasted Sambal Belachan, you will find eating without it becomes a bore.
+So once you have tasted our sambal, you will find eating without it becomes a bore.
 There is simply no taste in food without sambal.
+That is me, a Nyonya. ha ha.

 Go to Top of Sambal Belachan Page